Scientific Name

 Description

-Adansonia digitata is the largest succulent plant in the world.
-The massive, usually squat cylindrical trunk gives rise to thick tapering branches resembling a root system, often referred to as the upside-down tree.
-It may reach enormous proportions of up to 92 feet (28 m) in girth.
-The stem is covered with a bark layer, which may be up to 4 inches (10 cm) thick.
+Adansonia digitata is one of the most amazing trees and the largest succulent plant in the world.
+It grows up to 82 feet (25 m) tall with single or multiple cylindrical or fluted trunks that give rise to massive, tapering, irregularly distributed branches resembling a root system.
+The trunk is up to 35 feet (10.7 m) in diameter and covered with a bark layer that may be up to 4 inches (10 cm) thick.
 The bark is grayish-brown and usually smooth but can often be variously folded and seamed from years of growth.
-Leaves are hand-sized and divided into 5 to 7 finger-like leaflets.
-They are dropped during the winter months and appear again in late spring or early summer.
-Flowers are white, sweetly scented, pendulous, and up to 8 inches (20 cm) in diameter.
-They emerge in the late afternoon from large round buds on long drooping stalks from October to December.
-The flowers fall within 24 hours, turning brown and smelling quite unpleasant.
+Leaves are divided into 5 to 7 finger-like leaflets, crowded at the ends of branches, dropped during the winter months, and appear again in late spring or early summer.
+They are up to 6 inches (15 cm) long and up to 2.8 inches (7 cm) wide.

 Hardiness